jeju5/management/cs/aws/aws_developer.md

       * MessageDeduplicationId
         * token used for deduplication of sent messages.
         * when msg with MessageDeduplicationId is delivered -> msg with the same id won't be delivered for 5min deduplication interval.
+        * to do deduplication do one of the following:
+          * Enable content-based deduplication.
+          * Explicitly provide the message deduplication ID (or view the sequence number) for the message.

   * SQS Delay Queue
-    * "hide when queued"
+    * "delay by hiding"
+      * delay after queued
     * default is 0, maximum is 900 seconds -> configured by 'DelaySeconds' parameter
     * setting delay queue doens't affect existing msg in Standard Queue (only new msg).
     * setting delay queue affects existing msg in FIFO Queue.

   * SQS Long Poll
+    * "longing for message"
-    * "deliver when available"
+      * deliver when available
     * not retention period stuff.
     * Regular Short Poll returns immediately. (even if msg wanted is not queued)
     * when your app takes longer time to generate msg and customer has to wait ->  use Long Poll

   * Visibility Timeout
-    * "keep after read"
+    * "visible after read"
     * read message keeping time (30sec ~ 12hrs)
-    * When you want to prevent msg being read more than once. -> use Visibility Timeout
+    * When you want to prevent msg being read more than once. -> minimize Visibility Timeout
     * SQS ChangeMessageVisibility (API)
       * when message processing time is unpredictable (on client side), consumer can extend visibility timeout using ChangeMessageVisibility API action on its own.